A case study of spatiotemporal forecasting techniques for weather forecasting

 \subsection{ConvLSTM}

 Researchers proposed a model in \cite{ConvLSTM1} that enabled LSTM to include spatial features by using convolution operations within LSTM, i.e., convolution operator in input-to-state and state-to-state transition.
-Cell outputs, hidden states, input gate, output gate, and forget gate are 3D tensors with the last two dimensions corresponding to the spatial dimension, and they use spatial features inherited in design automatically, as shown in Figure \ref{fig:convLSTM}.
+Cell outputs, hidden states, input gate, output gate, and forget gate are 3D tensors with the last two dimensions corresponding to the spatial dimension, and they use spatial features inherited in design automatically.
+The key equations of ConvLSTM cell are shown below: